ysyk2021/the-role-of-innovation-encouraging-creative-thinking-and-experimentation/src/chapter-9-1.md

-Chapter 9: Enhancing Leadership through Innovation - Techniques for Enhancing Leadership through Innovation
+Techniques for Enhancing Leadership through Innovation
 ===========================================================================================================

 Innovation is not just about generating new ideas; it's also about creating a culture that fosters creativity, experimentation, and risk-taking.
 Leaders play a crucial role in building this type of culture and encouraging innovation within their organizations.
 In this chapter, we'll explore different techniques for enhancing leadership through innovation.